Assistant Chief of Police

 Director Reich also manages the support functions within the division that provides support internally to the Department and Universitywide.
 These operations include Front Desk operations, Records and Communications.

-Front desk operations include lost and found services, live scan fingerprinting services, access to Department and University resources, and the Community Service Officer (CSO) program, which provides services such as security patrols and checks, lock/unlocks, and escort services.
+Front desk operations include lost and found services, live scan fingerprinting services, access to Department and University resources, and the Community Safety Ambassador (CSA) program, which provides services such as security patrols and checks, lock/unlocks, and escort services.

 Records processes and reviews all public safety documents moving in and out of the Police Department including crime reports, threat assessments, citations, records checks, public records request, outside law enforcement inquiries and background checks.